 All this means that it is becoming increasingly difficult for recipients or users to compile a comprehensive and appropriate picture of reality, dominant positions, and important arguments from the stream of communicative offers.
 As a result, the democratic role of media in providing information-with its potential to be transformed into knowledge-is weakened.
-At the same time, the opportunities for irony and playfulness, for parody and for not taking the political always seriously, and for participation, have still increased, which might also be beneficial, as long as the members of the political communicative styles and intentions, to appreciate and understand them and to navigate through these more complex knowledge environments.
+At the same time, the opportunities for irony and playfulness, for parody and for not taking the political always seriously, and for participation, have still increased, which might also be beneficial, as long as the members of the political community have the media and information literacy skills to distinguish between the many different communicative styles and intentions, to appreciate and understand them and to navigate through these more complex knowledge environments.
 Without these skills, grounded in communicative ethics, a more postmodern media landscape, with its many contradictions and hybridities, might pose a considerable threat to democracy.